 Negligent Road Maintenance and Design

 The state of California, municipalities, counties, or other agents responsible for maintaining the roads have numerous duties owed to drivers and passengers.
 For example, the state must maintain reasonable maintenance of the roadways, must maintain proper signaling if applicable, must set a reasonable speed given the design of the roadway, and must design the roadways in a reasonable and safe manner.
 These duties also apply to any agent of the state: for example, if the state, city, or county hires a roadway contractor to design, build, repair, or maintain a road, any defect caused as a result of that contractor’s negligence will be imputed to the state.
 In such a circumstance, the state, roadway contractor, and, potentially, individual employee responsible for the defect may all be liable for the accident.

+The Thompson Law Office’s roadway defects lawyers are here for you.
+From your initial consultation with The Thompson Law Offices until the day we resolve your case, we will clearly communicate with you to make sure that you understand each and every phase of the process.
 Please contact Thompson Law Office if you or someone you know has been involved in an accident involving roadway defects.
-Our experienced team of roadway defect attorneys will provide you with a free consultation to determine the best course of action for your lawsuit and help you receive the compensation you deserve.
+An experienced roadway defects lawyer will provide you with a free consultation to determine the best course of action for your lawsuit and help you receive the maximum compensation you deserve.